brightspot/react-examples/restification/README.md

 }
 ```

+To test the query, click the Play icon.

-Test the query by pressing the execute/play button.
-Note that we have put in an alias of `ListOfMembers` so that when the data returns, the object will have that key rather than `brightspot_example_restification_MemberQuery`
+> **Note:** Because you enter an alias of `ListOfMembers`, the object has that key rather than `brightspot_example_restification_MemberQuery` when the data is returned.

-In the GraphQL Explorer, with the query set up and working, create the first REST Map.
-Click on the cog on the top right of the GraphQL Explorer page, there should be three options, 'Persisted Query Extension', 'Schema' and finally, select:
+In the GraphQL Explorer, create the first REST Map.

+Click the Cog icon in the GraphQL Explorer.
+Three options display:

+1. Persisted Query Extension
+2. Schema
+3. Create REST Mapping

+Select **Create REST Mapping**.

+Brightspot displays a pop-up form with the following sections:

-'Create REST Mapping'.
+- REST Endpoint,

-Once selected, a pop up form will appear.
-The form has the sections 'REST Endpoint', 'REST Mapping Name', 'REST Mapping Method(s)', 'REST Mapping Path' and 'GraphQL Query'
+- REST Mapping Name
+- REST Mapping Method(s)
+- REST Mapping Path' and 'GraphQL Query

-The 'REST Endpoint' is new so it will be pre-selected with 'Create New...'
-Otherwise there would be a selection of Endpoints to choose this new Mapping to belong to.
+The **REST Endpoint** will be pre-selected with 'Create New...'

-'REST Mapping Name' Name this 'All Members', leave the 'REST Mapping Method(s)' as a GET request and 'REST Mapping Path' should be auto generated from the name to '/all-members'.
+1. Under **REST Mapping Name**, enter 'All Members'.
+2. Under **REST Mapping Method(s)**, ensure that GET request is selected.
+3. Under **REST Mapping Path**, ensure that the REST mapping path is automatically generated from the name of '/all-members'.

-Click on the 'CREATE' button.
-As this is the first Mapping, there will be a new form titled: 'New REST GraphQL Mapping API'.
+4. Click **Create**.
+As this is the first mapping, the GraphQL Explorer creates a new form with the title **New REST GraphQL Mapping API**.

-Under name, put:
-Members API
+5. Under **Name**, enter 'Members API'.
+6. Under Access, select 'Anyone.'
+Otherwise, Access will inherited based on the selected endpoint.
+7. Click **Save**.

-There are a few things to notice:
+There are a few things to note:

-After entering the name, the 'Path Prefix' section will automatically generate '/members-api'
+- After entering the name, the 'Path Prefix' section will automatically generate '/members-api'

-As there is only one GraphQL API Endpoint set up in this example, the 'GraphQL Endpoint' section has a dropdown list and 'GraphQL REST API' is currently selected.
+- As there is only one GraphQL API Endpoint set up in this example, the 'GraphQL Endpoint' section has a dropdown list and 'GraphQL REST API' is currently selected.

-Access is set to 'Inherit' which will be based on the Endpoint selected.
-Change this to 'Anyone'.

-Hit save, notice the 'Paths' section at the bottom will have generated:'/members-api/all-members'.
+- The **Paths** section at the bottom will have generated: **/members-api/all-members**.

+Repeat the process for another query, this time, select the **where** dropdown.
+This displays two new fields:

+- `arguments`
+- `predicate`

-Repeat the process for another query, this time, select the `where` dropdown.
-This will display two new fields, `arguments` and `predicate`.
-Click the `$` symbol next to arguments, which will change the query to take in a variable.
-Next to `predicate` enter the following in the text box 'displayName = ?'.
-This query will take the `arguments` and look for a display name that matches.
-This will be a GET that will take parameters and a POST request.
+1. Click the `$` symbol next to arguments, which will change the query to accept a variable.
+2. Next to `predicate`, enter 'displayName = ?' in the text box.

+This query takes the `arguments` and looks for a display name that matches.
+This will be a GET request that will take parameters and a POST request.

 Change the query name to `Member`.
-The query should look like this:
+Your query looks similar to the following:

 ```graphql
 query Member($arguments: [String]) {